gagle/node-properties/README.md

 The line separator could also be `\r\n`.
 Line separators are only used to split the comment, that is, if you're on Linux and write a comment `line1\r\nline2`, a `\n` will be used to write these lines.

 Please, note that the ECMAScript specification does not guarantee the order of the object properties, so the module cannot guaranteee that the properties will be stored with the same order.
-This modules guarantees that if sections are enabled, the global properties will be written first.
+This modules guarantees that if sections are enabled, the global properties will be written before the sections to avoid possible errors.

 > ECMA-262 does not specify enumeration order.
 The de facto standard is to match insertion order, which V8 also does, but with one exception:
 > V8 gives no guarantees on the enumeration order for array indices (i.e., a property name that can be parsed as a 32-bit unsigned integer).